Journalist, Author, Corporate Advisor

 David reports on Russian trawlers in U.S. waters, interfering with American fishing fleets.

-David was awarded a national Emmy Award while at CBS News for a series of reports on airline accidents that ultimately led to a change in federal aviation regulations and made airline travel safer by banning plastics in airline interiors.
+David was awarded a national Emmy Award while at CBS News for a series of reports on airline accidents that ultimately led to a change in federal aviation regulations and made airline travel safer by banning dangerous plastics from airline interiors.
 David reported on never-before published research that the plastic interiors of airliners emitted toxic gas when burned, rendering a burning aircraft akin to a deadly gas chamber.

 David is an acknowledged global advisor when it comes to utilizing digital technology in helping companies achieve authentic differentiation and competitive leadership.
+He has worked with major corporations, universities, and governments to capitalize on the evolving trends of digital and online news storytelling to convey core value and purpose, especially as the influence of mainstream news media began to shrink globally.

-David worked with client Bombardier to enhance the appeal and image of Learjet, an older name in corporate aviation that needed a new story, a facelift.
+David worked with client Bombardier to enhance the appeal and image of Learjet, an established name in corporate aviation that needed a new story, a facelift.
 With clever photos and actual news stories that captured the media’s attention, awareness for Learjet’s new model 45 soared and got the attention of an important audience, wealthy tech entrepreneurs.
 Within weeks, sales skyrocketed.

-He was recruited by Gulfstream Aerospace when the then-privately held company needed to pilot sales of its new ultra-long-range Gulfstream V. His position was to oversee global marketing and communications.
-Traditional PR and advertising, which had focused on pilots about the technical attributes of the plane, had failed to attract orders.
-Pilots don’t buy $40-million aircraft but CEOs do.
 Through a series of globe-circling media tours, the media got to experience flying at 50,000 feet, they got excited, and David showcased that the Gulfstream V was a competitive business tool to help executives win.
 The Gulfstream V became front page news.
-It was the darling of TV news, and embraced as a status symbol ever since.
+It was the darling of TV and print news worldwide, and embraced as a status symbol ever since.
 In just over a year, the Gulfstream V became the world’s hallmark of corporate aviation.
-Orders increased 80-fold.
+Orders soared to unprecedented levels.
+The value of Gulfstream’s IPO tripled in value.

 Immediately after the 9-11 attacks on the U.S., he re-established essential access for BBC News and its Washington bureau when the White House, Pentagon and State Department were suddenly put off-limits to foreign news media.
 Using his extensive contacts, David reopened those doors for the journalists of the world’s largest news organization.